Great Migration Grumeti River

 - Unlimited mineral water during the entire safari

-- Kilimanjaro tea/coffee during game drive
+- Kilimanjaro tea/coffee during a game drive

 - Guided village walk